NACLab/ngc-learn/docs/demonstrations/demo3_classify.md

 <img src="../images/demo3/mnist_learning_curves.jpg" width="350" />

-As we can observe, this NGC overfits the training sample perfectly (reaching a training error `0.0`\%) as indicated by the fact that the blue validation `V-Acc` curve is a bit higher than the red `Acc` learning curve (which itself converges to and remains at perfect training accuracy).
+As observed in the plot above, this NGC overfits the training sample perfectly (reaching a training error `0.0`\%) as indicated by the fact that the blue validation `V-Acc` curve is a bit higher than the red `Acc` learning curve (which itself converges to and remains at perfect training accuracy).
 Note that these